Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-For simplicity, we assume that both $\bs x$ and $y$ are positive.
-As a result, the network can be restricted to model only positive-valued functions, allowing both $\theta$ and $\bs z$ to be represented in \textit{single-rail} notation, i.e., as the concentrations of individual chemical species $\{X_i, Y, P_i, Z_i\}$, $i = \{1,2\}$ ($P_i$ denotes the parameter species corresponding to $\theta_i$).
-Only the adjoints $a_i$ and the gradients $\bs g_\theta$, which may take on negative values, are represented using dual-rail species $A_i^\pm$ and $G_i^\pm$, respectively.
-Since we define a single supervised learning iteration, we fix the runtime to be $t_i = 0$ and $t_f = T$.
+For simplicity, we assume that both inputs are positive and that the system should approximate a positive-valued function: $\bs x \in \mb R^2_{>0}$ and $y \in \mb R_{>0}$.
+This in turn allows $\theta$ and $\bs z$ to be positive throughout the process, allowing their corresponding species $P$ and $Z$ to be represented in the \textit{single-rail} notation.
+Only adjoints $a_i$ and gradients $\bs g_\theta$, which can have negative values, are represented as dual-rail chemical species $A_i^\pm$ and $G_i^\pm$, respectively.
+Since we define a single supervised learning iteration, we set the run-time to $t_i = 0$ and $t_f = T$.

-The supervised learning procedure involves four computational stages, denoted \mrm{N1} through \mrm{N4}.
-Each stage corresponds to a key operation in the learning pipeline.
-Stage \mrm{N1} evolves the hidden state species $Z$; \mrm{N2} produces the output species $\hat{Y}$ and the adjoint species $A$; \mrm{N3} accumulates the gradient species $G$; and \mrm{N4} updates the parameter species $P$ using the accumulated $G$ species.
-These stages are orchestrated by an oscillatory clock mechanism that selectively activates the CRNs corresponding to each stage during specific clock phases (more on this later).
-Table~\ref{tab:ncrn_supervised} summarizes the function of each stage and its associated CRN, while Figure~\ref{fig:neuralcrn_training} provides a visual overview of the overall training pipeline.
+The supervised learning procedure in the Neural CRNs framework is divided into four computational stages, denoted \mrm{N1} through \mrm{N4}.
+Each stage corresponds to a key operation in the pipeline.
+Specifically, the \mrm{N1} stage evolves the hidden state species $Z$; the \mrm{N2} stage produces the adjoint species $A$ and the output species $\hat{Y}$; the \mrm{N3} stage accumulates the gradient species $G$; and finally, the \mrm{N4} stage updates the parameter species $P$ using the accumulated $G$ species.
+These distinct stages are allowed to coexist and are temporally coordinated within a single pot using an oscillatory clock mechanism.
+Here, the dominant clock signal during each oscillation is programmed to conditionally activate the reaction pathways corresponding to each stage, thereby enabling the time-multiplexed execution of the overall learning procedure.
+Table~\ref{tab:ncrn_supervised} summarizes the role of each stage in the learning procedure and its associated CRN, while Figure~\ref{fig:neuralcrn_training} provides a visual overview of the overall training pipeline.
 We describe each stage in detail below.

-\textbf{Stage $\mathrm{\mathbf{N1}}$: Evolving the hidden state species (feedforward phase).} This stage models the feedforward dynamics of the hidden state species $Z$, emulating the forward phase of the reference Neural ODE system.
+\textbf{Stage $\mathrm{\mathbf{N1}}$: Evolving the hidden state species (feedforward phase).} This stage models the feedforward dynamics of the hidden state species $Z$, emulating the forward phase ODE dynamics of the reference Neural ODE system.
 At time $t=0$, the input species $X_i$ are introduced into the system and copied into the corresponding $Z_i$ species.
-The $Z_i$ species then evolve according to the reactions in \mrm{CRN_f^1}, which emulates the Type-I ODE $\frac{dz_i}{dt} = \theta_i z_i$, as shown in the N1 row of Table~\ref{tab:ncrn_supervised}.
+The $Z_i$ species then evolve according to \mrm{CRN_f^1}, which emulates the Type-I ODE $\frac{dz_i}{dt} = \theta_i z_i$ (see \mrm{N1} row in Table~\ref{tab:ncrn_supervised}).